emfeltham/emfeltham.github.io/_pages/about.md

 I received my PhD in May 2023, also from Yale.

-Starting in the fall, I will be a [Data Science Institute](https://datascience.columbia.edu/) Postdoctoral Research Fellow at [Columbia University](https://www.columbia.edu).
+Starting in the fall, I will be a [Data Science Institute](https://datascience.columbia.edu/) Postdoctoral Research Scientist at [Columbia University](https://www.columbia.edu).

 I work on social networks, computational social science, causal inference, and behavioral experiments.
 Specifically, I am interested in how individuals cognize their social networks, risk preferences, and social learning.